LABORA-INF-UFG/A2C-LoVQI/README.md

 ### 1.1 Get NS-3

-NS-3 is a free open source project aiming to build a discrete-event network simulator targeted for simulation research and education.
+NS-3 is a free, open-source project aiming to build a discrete-event network simulator targeted for simulation research and education.
 Get binaries from the [official website](https://www.nsnam.org/releases/ns-3-41/).

-Download a source archive, of |ns3| to a location on your file system (usually somewhere under your home directory).
+Download a source archive of |ns3| to a location on your file system (usually somewhere under your home directory).

    ```bash